 In her newest work Beatrice Bardin explores the unique, one of a kind, artist book format to present images and texts in prints.

-Her art is present in many private collections in the United States and around the world.
+Her art is present in many private collections in the United States, France and around the world.